Juantantan/MandelbrotExplorer/Readme.md

 a little help to get a fully functional, open source implementation of mandelbrot visualisations to render to your monitor.
 Please do refer to all 3rd party open source offerings for yourself, as links may cease to work and what little knowledge provided on the subject of parallel computing is very limited.
 The subject is huge and this code is offered only to help people to get started without too much fuss.
-If that first step works, people are encouraged to experiment and improve upon the code as they see fit.

 'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter rendering speed, fractal appearance and complexity.
-The kernel performs all the parallel, recursive iterations of the Mandelbrot algorithm.
+The kernel performs all the parallel, 'recursive' iterations of the Mandelbrot algorithm.
 The kernel is written to the Grpahics hardware at compilation time and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each mouse-click event (zoom in / zoom out) performed by the user, via the SDL2 API.

 NB: The kernel ('mandel.cl') has a lot of room for improvisation and is by no means the most efficient code to perform pixel colouring functions to produce image maps.
 In particular, the colour banding and blending is clunky and slower than it could be.
 The same goes for the interactive navigation code in SDL2.
 The centering and zoom maths is very basic, probably overly complicated and inefficient.
 Any mathematician who is interested is encouraged to improve upon it.
 I would love to see that part improved upon and simplified.
-Having lost my latest version (oops), it seems that this SDL code doesn't even centre correctly,
+It seems that this SDL code doesn't even centre correctly, so I may have messed up a commit.

 What the software does provide is a tried and tested base from which mandelbrot exploration can be done without having to worry about setting up an environment and writing all the bolier-plate code from scratch.
 It took me months to get the